lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 {:DomainName: data-hd-keyref="DomainName"}

 # Archiving Your Data Using {{site.data.keyword.BluSoftlayer_notm}} {{site.data.keyword.objectstorageshort}} and NetApp AltaVault
+{: #archiveOSSAlta}

 All instances of this service are deprecated.
 Existing accounts can be used, but no new {{site.data.keyword.objectstorageshort}} accounts can be provisioned after **10 December 2018**.
 {:deprecated}

 The continued growth of large, unstructured data is fueling the consumption of storage resources.
 This consumption leads enterprises to seek to reduce the capital and operational costs that are associated with the storage of infrequently accessed data sets and archives.
 Items in the data sets can include email archives (per regulation), product diagrams and manuals, medical images, and other unstructured data. {{site.data.keyword.BluSoftlayer_full}} {{site.data.keyword.objectstorageshort}} is one such solution that assists with reducing costs.
 It offers the same durability, protection, and access of traditional, monolithic storage arrays at a much lower price point and enhanced scale.